rookieanvesh/rookieanvesh/README.md

 <h2 align="center">🚀 About Me</h2>

 - 🎓 Final year student at VIT Bhopal
-- 💻 Full-stack developer in the making
 - 🌱 Currently learning how to exit Vim
 - 🤔 Wondering if P = NP or if it's just another JavaScript framework
-- 💬 Ask me about my rubber duck debugging techniques

 <h2 align="center">🛠️ Tech Toolbox</h2>